 The rules dealing with capital gains tax (CGT) on death provide that:

-assets the deceased was competent to dispose of are deemed acquired by the personal representatives (PRs), or any other person on whom they devolve, at their market value at the date of death but are deemed not to have been disposed of by the deceased
+assets that the deceased was competent to dispose of are deemed to be acquired by the personal representatives (PRs), or any other person on whom they devolve, at their market value at the date of death but are deemed not to have been disposed of by the deceased, meaning that:

-if PRs sell an asset in the administration period, they are liable for any CGT on any gains realised after deduction of any losses they incur on their disposal.
-In addition to normal deductions for incidental selling expenses, PRs can deduct a proportion of the cost of valuing the estate for probate purposes.
-HMRC has published a list of permitted deductions, though more can be claimed subject to proof that the actual cost was
+If PRs sell an asset in the administration period, they are liable for any CGT on any gains realised after deduction of any losses they incur on their disposal.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.